The goal of my editing service boils down to one thing—making you look good.

 - identifying continuity errors, character inconsistencies, and plot holes

-The final quoted rate will depend on the level of editing needed, as determined during the sample edit.
+The final quoted rate will depend on the level of editing needed, as determined by examination of the manuscript you send.

 Contact me for a quote and let’s get started!